Anubhav-PS/Sat-Rank/README.md

 The functions of this app

-->Insert SAT Score of students along with the student details ->Update Details of students
+* Insert SAT Score of students along with the student details
+* Update Details of students
-->Delete SAT Score of student
+* Delete SAT Score of student
-->Fetch all the SAT Scores
+* Fetch all the SAT Scores
-->Get SAT Score of student by name
+* Get SAT Score of student by name

 The student's name is the unique indetifier or the primary key

 The API Created are as below (The api are created in node.js and deployed to google cloud using the google cloud function tool)
-The github link for the backend -
+The github link for the backend - https://github.com/Anubhav-PS/Sat-Rank-Backend

 * To add or insert sat score
   https://us-central1-sat-mark.cloudfunctions.net/addScore